wandersonca/HPC-Password-Cracker/README.md

 1. Be certain to install the libssl-dev package prior to compilation.
 On Ubuntu: ``sudo apt-get install libssl-dev``

-2. Run ``make clean`` between implementations to ensure the appropriate binaries are available for each individual impelemtation.
+2. Run ``make clean`` between implementations to ensure the appropriate binaries are available for each individual implementation.

 ## Serial Implementation